 3. You have the option to say no to more than two or three horses.
 If you are feeling like the risk is too large, than say no. Losing a large number of horses at one time is hard in many ways and creates much more work for the barn owner.
 It is okay to only accept boarders who own two or three horses.

 4. If you have a trainer that is renting five or more stalls, have a signed written contract with him but also with all the people who own the horses that are in training.
 The trainer might be working the horses and collecting the board but you still need to protect yourself if the trainer up and leaves.
 If this happens there is a good chance you will not be able to collect your money from him so you need to protect yourself.

 5. Keep a current waiting list.
-Having a waiting list is a great thing but if the list becomes too old there is a very good chance that when you go to call people they will not be interested any more.
+Having a waiting list is a great thing but if the list becomes too old there is a good chance that when you go to call people they will not be interested any more.
 A waiting list that is over three months old starts to lose its value.
-I have called people on my waiting list that had been on it for six or eight months and they almost never come.
+I have called people on my waiting list that had been on it for six or eight months and often they have changed their mind for many reasons.
 They have either moved to another barn and are very happy or have sold the horse and the list goes on.
-I believe in all the years that I have boarded horses I have only had one person come to my barn that had been on my list for over six months.
 People just don't want to wait or can't wait if they are in a bad situation and need to move their horse as soon as possible.
 Moving horses is stressful on the owner as well as the horse and people will avoid moving their horse twice if they don't have to.